What are the different types of buttons and fastenings?Published on 11 January 2019 By Elizabeth Bagwell 3 min read

-Elizabeth Bagwell dives into the button jar to explain the different types of buttons and fastenings you can use for your next knitting project.
+From easy button holes for your knitwear to learning how to sew a button for the very first time.
+We've got you!
+Elizabeth Bagwell dives into the button jar to explain the different types of fastenings you can use for your next craft project.

 The most common buttons are fairly flat, with 2 or 4 holes in the centre.
 They’re easy to attach to hand knits by sewing a fine yarn or sewing thread through the holes.
 There is an enormous amount of choice available, from plain plastic through wood, metal and glass buttons to hand-crafted ceramic ones